 Dividing the cyber security sector into these three basic product types remains meaningful and useful for this analysis, even with some areas of overlap between product types.
 For example, software is increasingly delivered as a service rather than a standalone product, and hardware devices are often combined with proprietary software.

 Hardware manufacturers build the physical devices, such as firewalls and encrypted USB flash drives, that help protect IT networks against malicious cyber activity.

-- Growth – While the global demand for cyber security is projected to increase significantly over the next decade, hardware producers will receive a relatively small share of the sector’s growth.
-The external global spending on physical IT protection equipment is estimated to increase by US$6.2 billion by 2026, equivalent to an average growth rate of 6.5 per cent per year.
-This represents only a fraction of the projected total industry external demand growth of more than US$103 billion over the same period.
+- Growth – While the global demand for cyber security is projected to increase significantly over the next decade, hardware producers will receive a relatively small though focused share of the sector’s growth.
+The external global spending on physical IT protection equipment is estimated to increase by US$6.9 billion by 2026, equivalent to an average growth rate of 6.5 per cent per year.
+This represents only a fraction of the projected total industry external demand growth of more than US$98 billion over the same period.

 - Exportability – Cyber security hardware manufacturers have ample scope to export their products and compete in a global marketplace with relatively few barriers.
 The Wassenaar Arrangement may limit exports of some cyber security hardware products with potential use in defence.
 The Wassenaar Arrangement is a multilateral export control regime covering 41 states including Australia.9 It promotes transparency and information exchange to ensure the transfer of certain goods and technologies, particularly those with dual-use, does not enhance military capabilities that would undermine international and regional security and stability.